dlmac/SiaTest/siaQA.md

 Proposed API/siad Features
 =====

+Contracts/Renter
-- Stop accepting new contracts
+- Ability to stop accepting new contracts (on/off switch)
 - Easier key to identify and access a file.
 - Define config on a per file/contract basis
 - Submit file(s) and start upload in separate API command.
-- API call to check if you are announced to the network.
+- API call to check if you are announced to the network or not.

+Wallet
+-